Just what causes that backache from your irritable bowel syndrome?

 Back pain is perhaps the world’s leading nonfatal health problem.

-And it has tons of possible causes — ranging from a simple pulled muscle to PMS to fibromyalgia to multiple sclerosis to a pinched nerve to cancer metastases involving the spine.
+The causes can range from poor posture to injury or chronic conditions — to a simple pulled muscle to PMS to fibromyalgia to multiple sclerosis to a pinched nerve to cancer metastases involving the spine.

 That last cause, as scary as that is, is not at the top of the list for common causes of back pain.